sajrashid/docsSite/posts/css.md

 sortName: CSS
 ---

-react-dj-table uutputs a semantically correct, css agnostic HTML table.
-CSS abstraction provides flexiblity and tables are easy to style.
+react-dj-table outputs a semantically correct, CSS agnostic HTML table.
+CSS Separation, provides flexiblity to style the tables with any valid table styles.

-<sub>standard css example, see the second example in basics.</sub>
+<sub>standard CSS example, see the second example in basics.</sub>

-Utility type css frameworks, like Tailwind, add  styles to HTML elements.
+Utility type CSS frameworks, like Tailwind, add  styles to HTML elements.

 ### Tailwind example
  ```js